 The Bank has negligible exposure to commodity price risk which is limited to the extent of the fluctuations in the gold price on the pawning portfolio.

 Liquidity risk is the Bank’s inability to meet “on” or “off” balance sheet contractual and contingent financial obligations as they fall due, without incurring unacceptable losses.

-Banks are vulnerable to liquidity and solvency problems arising from mismatches in maturities of assets and liabilities.
-Consequently, the primary objective of liquidity risk management is to assess and ensure availability of funds required to meet obligations at appropriate times, both under normal and stressed conditions.
+Banks are vulnerable to liquidity and solvency problems arising from mismatches in the maturities of assets and liabilities.
+Consequently, the primary objective of liquidity risk management is to assess and ensure the availability of funds required to meet obligations at appropriate times, both under normal and stressed conditions.